ragnard/boot-uberjar-mystery/README.md

 This project demonstrates a weird issue I discovered when trying to create an uberjar with boot.

+I've stripped down the issue I found to a quite bare component program.

 The program consists of three namespaces:

 - boot-uberjar-mystery.main: